bullintheserver/linuxstudysessions/topic2.md

     - `cd -` previous directory
     - `cd [path] && ls`
         - Goes to `path` and lists contents simultaneously
+    - Can use relative paths
+        - Only has meaning in relation to current location

 #### Absolute and Relative Paths

+-